 Walmart show their commitment to a sustainable future by ordering another batch of 30 Tesla Semi trucks last week — this takes the total number of Tesla Semi trucks ordered by the retailer to 40.

 Walmart Canada aims to transition to 100% environment-friendly transportation methods by 2028 — the company announced in a recent press release.

 The largest US retailer is on a path of electrifying 20% of their Canadian transport operations to electric by the year 2020 and Tesla Semi trucks are a major part of this shift to sustainability.

-The first 20 trucks will be part of Walmart Canada’s fleet base in Mississauga, Ontario and the rest of the 20 trucks will be assigned to the Surrey, British Columbia sustainable fulfillment centre, which is set to open in 2022.
+The first 20 Tesla Semi Trucks will be part of Walmart Canada’s fleet base in Mississauga, Ontario and the rest of the 20 trucks will be assigned to the Surrey, British Columbia sustainable fulfillment center, which is set to open in 2022.

 Walmart’s commitment to a sustainable future shows in the press release, this is what they commit;

 We are always looking for innovative ways to minimize our impact on the environment and lead the industry in the drive for sustainable change,” said John Bayliss, senior vice-president, logistics and supply chain, Walmart Canada.
 “By converting 20 percent of our fleet to electric vehicles by 2022 and committing to alternative power for all fleet vehicles by 2028, we are putting safety, innovation, and sustainability at the forefront of our logistics network.